Prag8855/aab/content/guides/german-health-insurance.md

 ### Free health insurance

+You can get free health insurance through your parents or your spouse.
+This is called *[[Familienversicherung]]*.
+In some cases, you can also get free health insurance from the state, or from your home country.

 **Your parents' health insurance** covers you for free if...

 - Your parents have public health insurance